bywatersolutions/koha-plugin-message-bee/README.md

 # Configuration

+There are a number of envirnment variables that can be set to change the behavior of the MessageBee plugin:
+* MESSAGEBEE_ARCHIVE_PATH - If this is set to a directory, a copy of the file uploaded to UMS will be stored here
+* MESSAGEBEE_TEST_MODE - If MESSAGEBEE_TEST_MODE is set to 1, the JSON file will be generated but messages in the queue will not be updated
+* MESSAGEBEE_VERBOSE - If MESSAGEBEE_VERBOSE is set to 1, the plugin will output extra info when process_message_queue.pl is run
+* MESSAGEBEE_SFTP_DIR - If MESSAGEBEE_SFTP_DIR is set to a path, that path will be used on the remote SFTP server instead of the default `cust2unique`

+# Notice templates

 To send a message to MessageBee instead of having Koha process and send the notice locally, the message content must be a YAML blob of key/value pairs.
 The only one that is required is `messagebee: yes` which tells the plugin this message is destined for MessageBee.